Respheal/Ao3-Export/README.md

    2. In the Project Templates window, click the "Options" dropdown and then "Import Templates..."
    3. Import [Ao3.scrivtemplate](Ao3.scrivtemplate) as a project template.
    4. Create a new project with that template.
 It will automatically generate all the styles required for the export, as well as a couple example folders/text files.
-   5. Navigate to File → Compile...
-(Ctrl + Shift + E)
-   6. Click the cogwheel icon in the bottom-left to bring up a dropdown menu.
-Select "Import Formats..."
-   7. Import [Ao3.scrformat](Ao3.scrformat) as a compilation format.
-   8. In the "Compile For:" box at the top, switch to "Plain Text (.txt)".
+   5. In the "Compile For:" box at the top, switch to "Plain Text (.txt)".
 The Ao3 Project Format should be listed in the txt formats.
-   9. As a test, hit "Compile" and choose where to save the output text file.
+   6. As a test, hit "Compile" and choose where to save the output text file.
 It should generate a .txt file in the chosen location with CSS classes based on the body styles (Example file: [exported_text.txt](exported_text.txt))
 3. On Ao3:
    1. Import [workskin.css](workskin.css) into a new workskin on Ao3: https://archiveofourown.org/faq/tutorial-creating-a-work-skin?language_id=en
    2. Apply the workskin to the chosen work: https://archiveofourown.org/faq/tutorial-creating-a-work-skin?language_id=en#wksknapply